Michigan Association of Service Coordinators

 ARTICLE III – MEMBERSHIP

 Section 1.
-Membership shall be open to service coordinators that assist elderly individuals, persons with disabilities or families living in multifamily housing.
-Membership will also include individuals working in public agencies funded by public dollars.
+Membership shall be open to Service Coordinators that assist elderly individuals, persons with disabilities or families living in multifamily housing.

 Section 2.
 Each person must pay annual dues in accordance with Article VII (Dues) in order to be a member in good standing of the Association.
 In addition, members in good standing must attend three (3) meetings annually.
 A MASC Chapter-sponsored conference can be used as a meeting attended.
 Only members in good standing will be allowed to vote, hold an Office, chair a committee, or serve on the Executive Board.